amwodard4140/Azure-Sentinel-SOC-Homelab/04-Log-Collection-And-KQL/README.md

 - **Workstation:** `Alan-VM-Test`
 - **Activity:** `4625 - An account failed to log on`

-This demonstrated the connection between activity occurring on the Windows endpoint and the security telemetry available to a SOC analyst in Microsoft Sentinel.
+This demonstrated the connection between activity occurring on the Windows endpoint and the security telemetry available to a SOC analyst through Microsoft Sentinel and Log Analytics.

 ---

 ## KQL Investigation Workflow

-This portion of the lab demonstrated a basic SOC investigation workflow:
+This portion of the lab demonstrated a basic SOC log analysis workflow:

-**Generate security activity → Collect endpoint telemetry → Query the logs → Filter suspicious activity → Analyze the results**
+**Generate Security Activity → Collect Endpoint Telemetry → Query Logs → Filter Relevant Events → Analyze Results**

-Instead of reviewing individual Windows events manually, KQL allowed me to quickly search the collected telemetry and isolate the events associated with the simulated failed authentication activity.
+Instead of reviewing individual Windows events manually, KQL allowed me to search the collected telemetry and isolate events associated with the simulated failed authentication activity.

-The same process can be used by SOC analysts to investigate larger datasets and identify security events that require further analysis.
+This type of filtering and analysis is an important part of SOC investigations because analysts often work with large volumes of security telemetry and must narrow the data to activity relevant to an investigation.

 ---